jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
 Mpv lua script to create and manage playlists.
 All parts work independently as long as on_loaded() and relevant variables from first rows are present, so if you want only certain features feel free to remove the others.
 Edit bottom rows of lua to change keybindings.
+Please notice that this script needs you to have `F9 ${playlist} 4000` in your input config, if you use another key for displaying playlist, please edit the lua code where F9 is present.

+See demo of script in here: http://puu.sh/puSep/5131dcbcbe.mp4

 ## Features
 - Loadfiles(P)